nourman23/JOBS/README.md

 - Markdown to JSX :- For converting received Markdown response into HTML.
 - Material-UI , Tailwind & React Bootstrap:- For styling the UI & UX.
 - react cookies:- save login & signup information in coockies.
-- react google login:- For login by google.
+- react google login:- For login by google using google API.

 ### Resources